timjogorman/RicherEventDescription/guidelines.md

 \end{examples
-As will come up later for GENERIC vs HYPOTHETICAL events, note also that generalizations with ``if'' are still GENERIC.
+As will come up later for GENERIC vs HYPOTHETICAL events, note also that generalizations with "if" are still GENERIC.
 You should test this by whether you can paraphrase it with a true generalization instead:
 \begin{examples
 - \label{couple-stacking-shelves}\textquotedbl{}I'm not saying that